The following electives are offered within each of the streams of enquiry:

 Course entry requirements: Acceptance for an Honours / MA programme.

-Course Outline:
+Course Outline

 This seminar will offer students an introduction to Premodern Critical Race Studies (PCRS) – a wide-ranging, interdisciplinary field that is concerned with manifestations of race and modes of race-making that prevailed in the premodern world (± pre-1750).
 PCRS is an intellectual tradition that developed from, and continues to be shaped by, scholars of colour who seek to resist the historical erasure of Black persons and other marginalised groups from premodern European literary archives.
 It also strives to counteract the denial that persists in literary and historical criticism, of the long-standing reality of racial ideology and its destructive effects.

-In exploring PCRS, this seminar will take as its focus race in literature and culture from the early modern period (1500-1750), a historical moment marked by heightened levels of global encounter and exchange; the emergence of capitalist frameworks; and a steady increase in imperial activities, like colonial settlement and slave-trade, amongst many of the world’s small nations and superpowers.
-Over the course of our seminars, students will examine formative scholarship in the field, alongside recent debates and new directions in criticism.
-The course content will be organised into four blocks to facilitate a multi-layered engagement with early modern conceptions of race and its materialisation in literary culture:
+In exploring PCRS, we will take as our focus race in literature and culture from the early modern period (1500-1750): a historical moment marked by heightened levels of global encounter and exchange; the emergence of capitalist frameworks; and a steady increase in imperial activities, like colonial settlement and slave-trade, amongst many of the world’s small nations and superpowers.
+Over the course of the semester, students will examine formative scholarship alongside recent debates and new directions in the field.
+To facilitate a multi-layered and intersectional engagement with premodern conceptions of race, our learning will be organised into blocks that examine race’s entanglements with (1) Gender, (2) Class, (3) Religion, and (4) Nationhood.
+We will attend to four primary texts, which we will read together with a selection of critical material, as well as supplementary literature from a variety of non-fictional genres such as travel writing and political publications.

-Set Texts:
+Set Texts

 Literature:

-Selected excerpts from the anthology Race in Early Modern England: A Documentary Companion, ed. by Ania Loomba and Jonathan Burton
+Selected excerpts from the anthology Race in Early Modern England: A Documentary Companion, ed. by Ania Loomba and Jonathan Burton (2007)

 Theory: